The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Observations and data processing

 \subsection{Image processing}

-The DECam data was processed using the NOAO Community Pipeline \citep{2014ASPC..485..379V}, which generated the stacked images.
-However, due to the large exposure times, many of our observations were affected by prominent satellite trails.
-To address this before performing photometry, we first applied a 15-pixel median blur to minimize noise.
-This was followed by the application of a Canny filter \citep{4767851} for edge detection.
-The edge-detected image was then converted into a binary format using an adaptive Gaussian threshold.
-This threshold was calculated as the weighted sum (cross-correlation with a Gaussian window) of the 11x11 pixels neighborhood around each pixel (x,y), manually tuned by subtracting 2.
-Subsequently, a probabilistic Hough transform \citep{hough} was used on the binary image to identify lines with a minimum length of 100 pixels and a maximum line gap of 50, with all identified lines being masked in the weight maps of each stacked image.
-For VIRCAM observations, all pawprints that show satellite stripes were removed.
+The DECam data was processed using the NOAO Community Pipeline \citep{2014ASPC..485..379V}, which produced the stacked images.
+Due to long exposure times, many observations were affected by satellite trails.
+To address this, a 15-pixel median blur was applied to reduce noise, followed by a Canny filter \citep{4767851} for edge detection.
+The edge-detected image was converted to binary using an adaptive Gaussian threshold, based on the 11x11 pixel neighborhood around each pixel, manually adjusted by subtracting 2.
+A probabilistic Hough transform \citep{hough} identified lines (minimum 100 pixels, maximum 50-pixel gaps), and all identified lines were masked in the weight maps.
+For VIRCAM, pawprints with satellite stripes were excluded.

-Our analysis of the VIRCAM data is largely based on the standard data products provided by the VISTA Data Flow System \citep[VDFS;][]{2004SPIE.5493..401E} run by the Cambridge Astronomy Survey Unit (CASU) using a pipeline described by \citet{2004SPIE.5493..411I} and regularly updated until the decommissioning of the instrument.
-We primarily focused on the processed pawprints, which have already undergone a dark subtraction, rest anomaly rectification, flat-fielding, initial sky-subtraction, de-striping, non-linearity corrections, and gain normalization \citep{2004SPIE.5493..411I}, thereby eradicating most of the signature of the instrument.
-Pawprints are then resampled using \textit{swarp} \citep{swarp} with a LANCOZ3 kernel.
-This resampling method enhances image resolution through interpolation and smoothing, while concurrently functioning as a low-pass filter.
-This filtering process effectively eliminates some of the low-frequency components of the image that correspond to large-scale structures, such as background variability, aiding in the detection of point sources.